MSC: Is this the future of cruising?

 We all know the cruise industry has attracted criticism in recent times for some environmentally unsavoury practices.
 Whether it is the discharge of waste water, air pollution or overuse of single-use plastics, the multi-billion-dollar cruise industry certainly has some questions to answer.

-I'm here in Hamburg forthe very festive launch of MSC Grandiosa, the brand new180,000 GT, 331m flagship of the world's largest privately-owned cruise line.
-We are fed and refreshed in regal style as this giant ship is welcomed into the world's luxury cruise fleet and screen idol, Sophie Loren, is on hand as usual for the ribbon cutting in front of the world's travel media and more than 14,000 travel agents.
+I'm was in Hamburg for the very festive launch of MSC Grandiosa, the brand new 180,000 GT, 331m flagship of the world's largest privately-owned cruise line.
+We were fed and refreshed in regal style as this giant ship was welcomed into the world's luxury cruise fleet and screen idol, Sophie Loren, was on hand as usual for the ribbon cutting in front of the world's travel media and more than 14,000 travel agents.

 But apart from her staggering statistics, the cruise line has integrated some of the latest maritime technology into Grandiosa's design making her one of the most environmentally friendly such vessels afloat despite her ample proportions.

 Grandiosa is the first of three Meraviglia-Plus ships, all of which employ state-of-the-art exhaust scrubbers to remove 98 per cent of such harmful emissions as sulphur oxide and nitrogen oxide.
 As something of a tech geek, I was impressed to learn that extra catalytic converters (similar to those in your car) turn harmful nitrogen oxide into harmless nitrogen gas and water.

 While most large cruise ships continue to burn Heavy Fuel Oil (HFO), others are converting to light marine diesel, a fuel that floats and evaporates if spilled and produces much less harmful byproducts when burned.
 New generation cruise ships currently under construction by MSC and others will employ Liquid Natural Gas (LNG) exclusively, vastly reducing - but not eliminating - emissions.